jewettaij/moltemplate/doc/doc_interpolate_mt.md

 ```
              etc...

-*Note: The coordinates generated ndmansfield are nonnegative integers.*
+*(Notes on "ndmansfield" usage:
 We just need to run the lattice simulation long enough to get a random
 polymer conformation.
 This duration should be long enough.
-(You can check
+You can check
 long enough by watching the messages from ndmansfield printed to the stderr.
-The number of bonds in each direction: x,y,z should be approximately equal.)
+The number of bonds in each direction: x,y,z should be approximately equal.
+Incidentally, he coordinates generated ndmansfield are nonnegative integers.)*

 We want to extract the last frame of this trajectory.
 The length of
 the lattice polymer in this example is Nx\*Ny\*Nz = 53\*40\*31 = 65720
-but we add 1 because there is a blank line separating each frame
+but we add 1 because there is a blank line separating each frame.
 ```
-tail -n 65721 ndmansfield_traj_53x40x31.raw > coords_lattice.raw
+tail -n 65721 ndmansfield_traj_53x40x31.raw > coords.raw
 ```
 It might be convenient to center these coordinates before continuing,
 so we do that next:
 ```
-recenter_coords.py 0 0 0 < coords_lattice.raw > coords_lattice_cen.raw
+recenter_coords.py 0 0 0 < coords.raw > coords_cen.raw
 ```
+*(Note: The recenter_coords.py script is included with moltemplate.)*

 Suppose we want our final polymer to contain 150000 monomers,
-run "interpolate_coords.py" this way:
+run "interpolate_mt.py" this way:
 ```
-interpolate_mt.py 150000 7.99 < coords_lattice_cen.raw \
+interpolate_mt.py 150000 7.99 < coords_cen.raw > coords_smoothed.raw
-      > moltemplate_files/init_crds_center-of-mass-trace.raw
 ```
 This will generate 150000 points at even intervals along this interpolated
 path and rescale them so that the separation distance between monomers
 is ~3.50, which equals 7.99\*(65720/150000)\*1.
 (Recall that the original
-space between the points in the "coords_lattice_cen.raw" file is 1.)
+space between the points in the "coords_cen.raw" file is 1.)